iwanbk/rimcu/README.md

 It caches the Redis data in your server's RAM and sync it to Redis server when the data changed.
 So you don't need to always ask the Redis server to get your cache data.

-It supports two kind of Redis protocols:
+It supports three modes:
-- RESP2: it is the default one
+- RESP2: single node Redis with RESP2 protocol, it is the default one
+- RESP2ClusterProxy: Redis cluster with RESP2 protocol and front proxy
-- RESP3: not fully tested yet
+- RESP3: single node Redis with RESP3 protocol, not fully tested yet

 ## Examples